 The month of May signals a major transition in the Rocky Mountains as the weather shifts from winter to summer.
 That means it’s a great time to visit for those looking to relax and enjoy the mountains in solitude.
 As snowpack begins to melt and flow into the streams, lakes, and rivers (creating breathtaking waterfalls in the process), wildflowers begin to sprout and wildlife emerges from their winter dens.
 It’s during this “shoulder season” when lodging and dining discounts and specials are plentiful, and visitors can experience peace and solitude on Breckenridge’s trails.
 Not to mention, for the first year, Breckenridge Ski Resort will be extending its season to memorial day, meaning spring skiing at its finest!
 While May is one of our favorite times of the year, it’s also the time when many Breckenridge businesses close to re-coup from the busy winter season.
 Here’s what to know when visiting Breckenridge in May.

 Breckenridge in May

 May weather combines the best of both worlds.
 During the daytime, the temperatures can easily get into the high 60s, yet there are still days where a foot of fresh snow will fall.
 The snowpack is still significant enough to go skiing at Breckenridge Ski Resort and Arapahoe Basin, while the warm temperatures allow for summer activities such as road biking, rafting and even BBQs on the patio!

-The Breckenridge Ski Resort is extending their season and will remain open through Memorial Day, May 27, weather depending.
+The Breckenridge Ski Resort has extended their season and will remain open through May, weather depending.
 Celebrate Breck’s Spring Finale after record breaking snowfall in the early season and get ready for music, spring snow, high alpine laps and plenty of sunshine!